TotoMarte99/TotoMarte99/README.md

 <br>

-- 🌱 I’m currently exploring Cibersecurity and studying Software Development.
+- 🌱 I'm currently exploring cybersecurity, and I'm in my final year of university studying software development..
 - :technologist: I love using Software as a solution for every `Problem`.
 - :nerd_face: Always `learning new things`.
 - :thinking: I’m currently open for a new `job opportunity`.